Cynary/sunshine-virtual-monitor/README.md

 ### Multi Monitor Tool

-Then, you'll need to download multimonitortool at https://www.nirsoft.net/utils/multi_monitor_tool.html - make sure to place the extracted files in the same directory as the scripts.
+Then, you'll need to download [MultiMonitorTool](https://www.nirsoft.net/utils/multi_monitor_tool.html) - make sure to place the extracted files in the same directory as the scripts.
 These scripts assume that the multi-monitor-tool in use is the 64-bit version - if you need the 32 bit version, you'll need to edit this line for the correct path:

 ```
 $multitool = Join-Path -Path $filePath -ChildPath "multimonitortool-x64\MultiMonitorTool.exe"